mn-revival/charybdis/README.md

 ### Differences from `mgbdis`
 This software is inspired by [mattcurie/mgbdis](https://github.com/mattcurie/mgbdis) and should be helpful in similar situations.
 However, there are some key differences:
 * No use of RGBDS symbol format.
-By using a more expressive alternative, a variety of primitive (and complex) types are supported.
+By using a more expressive alternative a variety of primitive (and complex) types are supported.
 * RAM can be annotated.

 ## Installation